Women’s Off-Grid Lifestyle Immersion Experiences 2026!

 Women’s Winter Adventures

 Choose the date listed above or BRING UP TO 4 PEOPLE and Customize your dates!
-See the link below for details. $1,495 includes lodging for 3 nights, instruction, adventure & food.
+See the link below for details. $1,075 per person includes lodging for 3 nights, instruction, adventure & first night dinner.
+You cook your own breakfast, lunches & dinners in the Guest Suite kitchen, collaborative style.

 This off grid experience is for women who want to actively participate in every aspect of this experience with the highlight being learning to run a small team of sled dogs on miles and miles of beautiful trails in the remote wilderness of northern Minnesota.
 At Points Unknown, we offer step by step instruction and there is an atmosphere of encouragement, support and team work.
 A lot goes into an off-grid, solar-powered lifestyle with sled dogs in a remote location and you will get to experience most aspects of it during your stay.

-In addition, if you have any energy left, there are numerous other activities available to you that include snow shoeing and cross country skiing.
+In addition, there are numerous other activities available to you that include snow shoeing and cross country skiing.
 (Please bring your own equipment.)
 We want each participant to receive the maximum amount of hands-on experience and one-one instruction.
 Because of that, this adventure is limited to FOUR participants.
-To learn more about this adventure, please CLICK HERE.

 The Points Unknown adventure trips are all educationally based.
 This means you won’t get a dog sled ride, you’ll learn how to mush a small team of our sled dogs.
 You won’t be led through the wilderness by a guide, you’ll learn how to do your own navigation with a map and compass.
 Learning wilderness survival skills will help build self-confidence and enhance your future experiences.
 Either on a trek into the wilderness, on a leisurely hike around one of your local parks or in the adventures of your every day life.